-11 We inherit the promises through faith and perseverance-the author keeps insisting: we have to persevere, hang on, stay with it, whatever, until the end of our earthly life.
+We inherit the promises through faith and perseverance the author keeps insisting: we have to persevere, hang on, stay with it, whatever, until the end of our earthly life.

-12 I did not want to lose the Hebrew idiom; a freer rendering would be, 'Indeed, I will bless you greatly, and I will multiply you greatly'-the "multiply" refers to descendants.
+I did not want to lose the Hebrew idiom; a freer rendering would be, 'Indeed, I will bless you greatly, and I will multiply you greatly'-the "multiply" refers to descendants.
 See Genesis 22:17.

-13 Well, his 'patience' was an up and down thing (Ishmael, and all that), but he never gave up altogether.
+&lt;sup>3 Well, his 'patience' was an up and down thing (Ishmael, and all that), but he never gave up altogether.

-the heirs of the promise the unchanging nature of His purpose, guaranteed it by an oath, 18 so that by two unalterable things, in which God cannot lie, we should have a strong encouragement, we who have taken refuge by grasping the hope set before us; 19 which hope we have as an anchor for the soul, both certain and secure,1 actually entering the inner sanctuary behind the curtain, 20 where Forerunner Jesus has entered on our behalf, having become High Priest forever according to the order of Melchizedek.
+encouragement, we who have taken refuge by grasping the hope set before us; 19 which hope we have as an anchor for the soul, both certain and secure, actually entering the inner sanctuary behind the curtain, 20 where Forerunner Jesus has entered on our behalf, having become High Priest forever according to the order of Melchizedek.